peterloes/SmartAnimalTraps/README.md

 Examples for lightbarriers:

-Lightbarrier 1 and lightbarrier 2 can connected with logic AND.
+Lightbarrier 1 and lightbarrier 2 are connected with logic AND.
 Both lightbarriers needs then a falling edge to 0V to close the shutter.

 ## 1 RadiomoduleV1.0 & electronicsLightbarriers & electronicsServo